| Chronic Delayed Food Allergies |

 |

-Sublingual testing is done by simply placing a solution of suspected food under the tongue.
-If you are experiencing chronic symptoms that are indoors as well as outdoors, and do not vary much with the seasons, you will be tested with foods that are common in your particular diet.
+Sublingual testing is done by simply placing a solution of suspected foods under the tongue.
+If you are experiencing chronic symptoms all year that are indoors as well as outdoors, you will be tested with foods that are common in your particular diet, especially daily food favorites.

 |

-1) Benefits: symptom reduction, limiting need for expensive medications and surgery, increasing quality of life.
+1) Benefits: symptom reduction, limiting need for medications, doctor visits, and surgery, increasing quality of life.

-3) Alternatives: continued medical management and food avoidance.
+3) Alternatives: continued medical management and food avoidance elimination diet.

 |